phetsims/rosetta/doc/implementation-notes.md

 When testing and debugging, it generally works best to run it on a local machine and work out major issues, then test on phet-server-dev, then deploy it to phet-server.
-When running locally, the "Save" function is hard to get working since it requires a DB, so that is often just skipped.
+When running locally, the "Save" function is hard to get working since it requires a DB, so that is often just allowed to error out.
 To get it to work correctly on phet-server-dev, it may be necessary to sync phet-server-dev to phet-dev.
 As of this writing, this is done by contacting @mattpen and asking him to do it (see https://github.com/phetsims/website/issues/974).

 It can be useful to disable certain steps in the translation process while debugging so as to prevent excessive commits to GitHub and to prevent unneeded build requests to the build server.
 The configuration parameters